David Hull practises EU competition law.

 - Davidson College, USA, B.A. in Economics, 1979

-David Hull teaches competition law at the University of Liège, the Brussels School of Competition.
+David Hull teaches competition law at the University of Liège, the Free University of Brussels (Université Libre de Bruxelles) and the Brussels School of Competition.
 He is also on the Council of the Dean Rusk Center for International Law and Policy at the University of Georgia School of Law.
-He is the former Vice-Chair of the International Antitrust Law Committee (ABA Section of International Law).
+He is the former Co-Chair of the International Antitrust Law Committee (ABA Section of International Law) and former Chair of the International Law Section of the State Bar of Georgia.

 England & Wales (solicitor)